jbcoe/polymorphic_value/draft.md

 * _Constraints_: For the second constructor, `U*` is convertible to `T*`.

-* _Effects_: Ownership of the resource managed by `pv` is transferred to the constructed object.
-Potentially move constructs the owned object (if the dynamic type of the owned object is no-throw move-constructible).
-  If a copier and deleter are present in `pv` then the same copier and deleter are present in the object constructed and no longer present in `pv`.
+* _Effects_: If `pv` is empty, constructs an empty object.
+Otherwise the object owned by `pv` is transferred to the constructed object.
+If a copier and deleter are present in `pv` then the copier and deleter are transferred to the constructed object.

-  [TODO](jbcoe, ccarter) Look at move constructor for std::any, use the same approach.

 * _Ensures_:  `*this` owns the object previously owned by `pv` (if any).
   `pv` is empty.